 Clearly, Negreanu would like to play most of the match live, if not all of it.
 Although Polk, an online heads-up legend, decided, for apparent motives, to sweat it out on the internet.
 They decided to launch it from the Las Vegas PokerGo Studio, a slight concession.

 Nevertheless, the heads-up match will normally take place online between the feuding pros, where Polk thrives.
-They decided to play at least 12,500 high-stakes NLH cards, and just 200 of them would be treated at a physical casino, or 1.6 percent.
-The game may have finished at 25,000 paws.
+They decided to play at least 12,500 high-stakes NLH hands, and just 200 of them would be played at a physical casino, or 1.6%.
+The game may have finished at 25,000 hands.
 It all depends on the losing player's decision after 12,500 hands have been completed.
 If the player at the stage who is down decides to leave, they have a right to do so.
-Or, the person can prefer to demand that another 12,500 hands be played.
+Or, the person can prefer to demand another 12,500 hands to be played.